 Britain’s network of inland waterways wind through thousands of miles of countryside.

 And they can be explored on a family trip with a difference – staying on a narrowboat – your own floating holiday home.

-Emma Lovell from Anglo Welsh, one of the largest canal boat holiday companies in the UK, thinks Spring is one of the best times to take a narrowboat trip.
+Here are some of the most popular routes to inspire you from Anglo Welsh, one of the largest canal boat holiday companies in the UK,

 1. Navigate through Shakespeare country and Warwickshire farmland

 Start from Anglo Welsh’s narrowboat hire base at Wootton Wawen, on the Stratford Canal near Henley-in-Arden.
 It takes around six hours, travelling through 17 locks, to reach Stratford upon Avon.

 Travel over the Edstone Aqueduct and on through the Warwickshire countryside and stop off at Mary Arden’s Tudor Farm in the canalside village of Wilmcote, where Shakespeare’s mother grew up.